TabbyML/tabby/README.md

 ## Benchmarks

-We compare OpenNMT-py and CTranslate2 on the [English-German base Transformer model](http://opennmt.net/Models-py/#translation).
+We compare CTranslate2 with OpenNMT-py and OpenNMT-tf on their pretrained English-German Transformer models (available on the [website](http://opennmt.net/)). **For this benchmark, CTranslate2 models are using the weights of the OpenNMT-py model.**

 ### Model size